Here's a homemade sauce that's so good that you'll never buy it again. It's so easy to make!

 - Add a little to ground beef when making burgers or meatloaf

-- Use it as a dipping sauce for dumplings'
+- Use it as a dipping sauce for dumplings

 - Brush it on kabobs as they're grilling

-- As a glaze for meatballs
+- As a glaze for teriyaki meatballs

 - Brushed on ribs